 Quantitative Aptitude & Data Interpretation plays a crucial role in SNAP test.
-In 2021, QA-DI section will have 20 questions carrying a total of 20 marks.
+This section has 20 questions carrying a total of 20 marks.
 In this article, we will discuss the trends, patterns, commonly asked questions and the strategy to ace the Quantitative Aptitude and Data Interpretation section of the SNAP paper.

 SNAP - Quantitative Aptitude, Data Interpretation & Data Sufficiency

 This section is dominated by arithmetic-based questions.
 A majority of the questions, which have appeared in this paper over the previous years, have been from topics like percentage, Average, Time, Speed & Distance, Geometry & Mensuration, Profit & Loss etc. There are also some questions on Probability, Logs, Trigonometry, Co-ordinate Geometry and Clocks and Calendars.

 The level of difficulty of questions in this section is usually easy to moderate.
 There are one or two Data Interpretation blocks/sets in this section, and they are of easy to moderate difficulty level.
 These are usually on pie chart or tables and the related questions are direct and quite manageable with elimination technique.
 Remember that there is no need for detailed calculations to answer the questions on data interpretation.

 Questions on Data Sufficiency have been asked in the SNAP Test, but not on a regular basis, and have been missing in the last few years.
 However, to be on the safer side, you should cover the basics of this topic.

 Here is a quant question from one of the actual SNAP papers:

 1. If the numerator of a fraction is increased by 200% and the denominator is increased by 200%, then resultant fraction is 14/5.
 What is the original fraction?.
 As you can see, this is a basic percentage-based problem and can be answered without any trouble.